KnowageLabs/Knowage-Documentation/administrator-guide/server-manager.rst

     Olap customized view

 - **Scheduled documents**
-   Checking this property the export the export will include all the scheduled execution saved into the chosen documents.
+   Checking this property the export will include all the scheduled execution saved into the chosen documents.
 You can find the scheduled execution going on the Document Menu and clicking on *Show Scheduled Execution*.
 See the figure below:

 .. figure:: media/SDOC.png